-Basic yoga equipment for your home practice is a yoga mat.
+Basic yoga equipment for your home practice is a yoga mat and bolster.
 You will need a mat designed specifically for yoga.
 It will provide cushioning and a sticky surface that enables you to maintain poses without your feet sliding out from under you.

 You will also need a yoga strap or a towel, which helps with the stretches when you’re not yet flexible enough to touch your toes.
 A yoga block is also recommended to assist beginners with poses.

 When you are in a yoga class, particularly if that class is large, you may be distracted by those around you.
 You might even have difficulty seeing the teacher.
 This could further derail your progress and you may become discouraged.